shanehull/quickval/README.md

 Statistically, you don’t have very many observations and pragmatically, in a diversified portfolio, it is only the portion of the risk that you cannot diversify away that goes into a discount rate.
 Hence, if you decide to compute your risk using it, you need to scale it to the average to get a measure of relative risk."

+I tend to agree with him, however, in practice, using this method over a CAPM WACC doesn't tip the scales on your final number.

+No matter the methods used to measure risk, you should not be mistaking a DCF calculation for an accurate indication of future price.